codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/docker-swarm.md

 {% endraw %}
 {% endhighlight %}

-The app will be running at [http://localhost:5000](http://localhost:5000), and the results will be at [http://localhost:5001](http://localhost:5001).
+The app runs at [http://localhost:5000](http://localhost:5000), and the results are at [http://localhost:5001](http://localhost:5001).

-Alternately, if you want to run it on a Docker Swarm, first make sure you have a swarm.
+Alternately, if you want to run it on a Docker Swarm, first make sure you have a Swarm.
 If you don't, run:

 {% highlight bash %}
 {% raw %}